 Organisms

-their metabolisms through, and become dependent on, one another.
+their metabolisms through, and become dependent upon, one another.

 "Lichens